doctorfree/Asciiville/README.md

-	-j indicates use Julia Set scenes in ASCIImatics display -J indicates Julia Set with several runs using different parameters -m indicates use MusicPlayerPlus scenes in ASCIImatics display -n num specifies the number of times to cycle ASCIImatics scenes -N indicates use alternate comments in Plasma ASCIImatics scenes -p indicates use Plasma scenes in ASCIImatics display
+	-j indicates use Julia Set scenes in ASCIImatics display -J indicates Julia Set with several runs using different parameters -m indicates use MusicPlayerPlus scenes in ASCIImatics display -M indicates use MusicPlayerPlus MPD client as default command -n num specifies the number of times to cycle ASCIImatics scenes -N indicates use alternate comments in Plasma ASCIImatics scenes -p indicates use Plasma scenes in ASCIImatics display